 - Komodo National Park is a UNESCO World Heritage Site located in the Lesser Sunda Islands of Indonesia.

 - The park boasts stunning landscapes, including rugged hills, pristine beaches, and crystal-clear waters.

 - Visitors can enjoy activities like exploring beautiful beaches, snorkeling in vibrant coral reefs, hiking, and wildlife spotting in the park.

 Komodo Island Facts

-- The famous Pink Beach of Komodo Island is one of the only seven in the world.
-It is formed from the cracked red shells (of a tiny creature called foraminifera) combined over time with white sand.
+The famous Pink Beach of Komodo Island is one of only seven in the world.
+It is formed from the crushed red shells of tiny creatures called foraminifera, which combine over time with white sand.

 Facts about Komodo Dragons

 Did you know that the Komodo dragon is the largest living lizard in the world?
 These magnificent creatures can be found on the beautiful Komodo Island, a must-visit destination for any nature lover.
 Here are some fascinating facts about Komodo dragons that will surely captivate your imagination: